gagolews/lmlcr/README.md

 *Lightweight Machine Learning Classics with R* by [Marek Gagolewski](https://www.gagolewski.com).**

+This repository hosts the source code of the book.
+You can read the book at:

+* TODO: HTML
+* TODO: PDF

 > **Please submit any feature requests, remarks and bug fixes via the project site at [github](https://github.com/gagolews/lmlcr/issues) or by [email](https://www.gagolewski.com).
 Thanks!**